Baptiste-Pignol/JavascriptExercice1/README.md

 Exercice 1:

-This repositorie contains a file that contains the method "sub" method "adder" and testing.
+This repositorie contains a file that contains the method "sub", the method "adder" and the tests.